-Windows 7 and 8 Backup and Restore suits you in case you do not need to protect your backups with passwords or encryption, or you do not have hard disks in RAID.
+The built-in Backup and Restore in Windows 7, 8 (but not 8.1!) and 10 suits you in case you do not need to protect your backups with passwords or encryption, or you do not have hard disks in RAID.

 In Windows 8, open Settings search using keyboard shortcut Windows Key+W, type "windows 7" and click Windows 7 File Recovery.

 Another good reason for a hard drive is large amount of data, such as videos, music, photos, etc. You wouldn't want to switch around 100 DVD-s to save 500 gigabytes of data, would you?
-Plus, hard drives are so much faster while backing up or restoring!
+And then repeat it every day or week... phew!
+Besides, hard drives are so much faster while backing up or restoring.

 Click your external hard drive in the list and then click Next.